kutaysahk/LocationLens-VLM-Powered-Geolocation-Engine/README.md

+◈ LocationLens
-LocationLens ◈ VLM-Powered Geolocation Engine
+VLM-Powered Geolocation Engine

-LocationLens is an intelligent scene-recognition and geolocation tool that identifies physical locations from images using a Multi-Model approach.
+LocationLens is an intelligent scene-recognition and geolocation tool that identifies physical locations from images using a multi-model approach.
 It combines the visual reasoning of Qwen2.5-VL with a custom Spatial Intersection Engine to cross-reference identified signage against OpenStreetMap (OSM) data.

 Key Features
 VLM Sign Extraction: Uses 4-bit quantized Qwen2.5-VL-3B to read business names, shop signs, and landmarks with per-sign confidence weighting.